abehan7/abehan7/README.md

   24 years old, front-end developer from Korea.<br/>
   I've been taken 6 month programming bootcamp, and selt-taught for 6 month.  <br/>
   I guess I'm kinda talented in this area cuz i was top in my bootcamp, <br/>
-  and I really enjoy what I'm doing <br/>
+  and I really enjoy what I'm doing. <br/>
   currently I'm into web 3.0 and doing NFT project.